2022 in UFC

 The year 2022 was the 30th year in the history of the Ultimate Fighting Championship (UFC), a mixed martial arts promotion based in the United States.

 Despite the relaxation of COVID-19 pandemic restrictions, the promotion's UFC Apex continued hosting events with reduced crowds, with 21 events held.

+2022 by the numbers

+The numbers below records the events, fights, techniques, champions and fighters held or performed for the year of 2022 in UFC.